AliaumeL/legifrance-rs/README.md

 dilarxiv --tarballs --fond JADE --extract --index
 # Run this to search for CESEDA in the JADE dataset (fast)
 dilarxiv --query "CESEDA" --save result-list.txt
+# Run this to turn the result list into a CSV file with text and metadata
+# it creates a `result-list.txt.csv` file
+dilarxiv --csv result-list.txt
 ```

 The command prints 10 results and saves the full list of results in a file
 called `result-list.txt`.
 Note that the above query is too precise to